o1iv3r/CIexamplePkg/README.md

 devtools::check(document = FALSE)
 ```

-To remove the note about non-standard files on top level, we simply ignore those file when building R
+To remove the note about non-standard files on top level, we simply ignore those files when building R

 ```{r eval=FALSE}
 use_build_ignore("name of file to ignore.filetype")